jakenater99/Dafny-VSCode-Extension/wpp-student/README.md

 This is the README for your extension "wpp-student".
 After writing up a brief description, we recommend including the following sections.

+Thesis Project Proposal
+Statement
+This project will develop VS Code extensions which allow users to write and check weakest precondition proofs on Dafny code.
+This will allow future students of CSSE3100/7100 to readily format their assignments, and for tutors of CSSE3100/7100 to readily check assignments for correctness.
+It will also provide a valuable tool for software developers wanting to understand the behaviour of complex code.

+You must either have knowledge of the following, or be keen to gain it:
+- Dafny programming language
+- weakest precondition reasoning
+- TypeScript or JavaScript

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.